 Officer Kim Potter fatally shot Daunte Wright, police said.
-She’s a 26-year vet, served as union president
+She’s a 26-year vet, served as union president.

 She has been involved in one fatal police shooting in the past.

-In 2019, Potter was among the first to arrive at a home in the Minneapolis suburb after two officers fatally shot a mentally ill man six times who allegedly lunged at them with a knife, according to a report released by the Hennepin County Attorney’s Office last year.
+In 2019, Potter was among the first to arrive at a home in the Minneapolis suburb after two officers fatally shot a mentally ill man six times after he allegedly lunged at them with a knife, according to a report released by the Hennepin County Attorney’s Office last year.

 Once paramedics arrived, Potter ordered both of the officers to leave the house, sit in separate squad cars and deactivate their body cameras.
 As the union president at the time, she escorted one of the officers from the scene back to the police station and was later present when BCA investigators interviewed both officers, the report states.